 03 Nov 2021

 Dual Diagnosis is when an individual has a combination of both a mental health disorder and a substance abuse disorder.
+Whereas a comorbid disorder is a chronic physical or neurological condition which is also present at the time of an addiction.
 When a person is living with both of these illnesses then it may be more difficult to manage symptoms.
-It may also be difficult to find the right treatment and therapy for the individual to cater and support their daily needs.
+It may also be difficult to find the right addiction treatment and therapy for the individual to cater and support their daily needs.

 Co-occurring disorders are illnesses which often are triggered by each other.
 For example;